mishioo/tesliper/docs/source/tutorial.rst

 Boltzmann distribution depends on the temperature of the system, which is assumed to be the room temperature, expressed as :math:`298.15\ \mathrm{Kelvin}` (:math:`25.0^{\circ}\mathrm{C}`).
-You can change it by setting :math:`.Tesliper.temperature` attribute to the desired value.
+You can change it by setting :meth:`.Tesliper.temperature` attribute to the desired value.
 This must be done before calculation of the average spectrum to have an effect.

 .. code-block:: python